Pankajjrao/yellow_pages_scraper/README.md

 # yellow_pages_scraper
-scraping all the la restaurants from yellow_pages
+scraping main info of all the los-angeles restaurants from yellow_pages